maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 `ON BREAK GOTO` allows you to "trap" the break key and create a custom handler.
 You can return to the program using `CONT`, or alternarely, exit using `BYE`.

+`ON BREAK` was not common.
+It is found in the later DEC dialects like BASIC-PLUS and VAX BASIC, and some smaller varieties like Grundy BASIC.
+There are other dialects that support the same concept, but do so using other statements, often using `POKE` or similar.

+#### Examples:

+    10 ON BREAK GOTO 1000
+    20 PRINT "Hello, World!"
+    30 GOTO 20
+    1000 PRINT "You pressed BREAK"
+    1010 END

 <!-- TOC --><a name="error-handling"></a>
 ## Error handling